In city where George Floyd died, minister emerges as key champion for justice

 “In a time of civic unrest, when our country is torn apart because of racial injustices and systemic oppression … it is our Christian duty to exercise our faith through prayer,” said Orlander Thomas, minister for the Southside Church of Christ in Durham, N.C.

-Prayer, added Thomas, who moderated the gathering, is a vital part of the difficult work required to “dismantle the wickedness and evil and sin that is at work behind these social injustices.”
+Prayer, added Thomas, who moderated the meeting, is vital to “dismantle the wickedness and evil and sin that is at work behind these social injustices.”

 “Not all officers are bad.
 There’s a lot of good officers in our country.
 In fact, my son is a sheriff’s deputy,” said Stokes, who serves the Northeast Side Church of Christ.
 “I support the blue, but what I also support is righteousness.”